 What comes to mind when you hear the words estate planning?
 You are not alone if you think of older people with many assets.
-It is a common misconception that estate planning is only something done by people who are old or rich or both.
+It is a common misconception that estate planning is only something done by older or rich people.
 Estate planning is for everyone, and the earlier in life you start planning for your future, the better.

 In addition to thinking that estate planning is only for people in their later years, younger people often put off creating their estate plans because they aren’t thinking about the end of their lives or simply don’t want to think about death.
 This is entirely understandable since when we are young old age and death seem so far away.
 However, the COVID pandemic has reminded us that death can come at any age.
 Creating and implementing a thoughtful estate plan will give you peace of mind and assurance that you have a plan in place in case you are unable to provide for yourself or your family.